Luca Guadagnino: Influences and style

 Guadagnino cited seeing the desert in the film Lawrence of Arabia at age five, as his "first impression of a screen, which had nothing to do with the actual film."
-Despite being influenced by Italian filmmakers such as Bernardo Bertolucci, Roberto Rossellini, Pier Paolo Pasolini and Federico Fellini, Guadagnino does not consider himself an Italian filmmaker, and would rather be seen as an Algerian one, saying: "[...]
+Despite being influenced by Italian filmmakers such as Bernardo Bertolucci, Roberto Rossellini, Luchino Visconti, Dario Argento, Pier Paolo Pasolini and Federico Fellini, Guadagnino considers himself to be an international rather than Italian filmmaker, and has expressed a wish to be seen as Algerian one (given the nationality of his mother), saying: "[...]
 I grew up in Ethiopia.
 I came to Italy when I was seven.
 In my mind, deep emotions and visual landscapes are from Ethiopia and not Palermo or any place in Italy.
 I arrived in Italy as an outsider."
 He has also said during his youth he was an “isolated” person who was “healing” himself with cinema and “finding a lot of solace” in horror movies.
 Other directors Guadagnino cites as influences include Alfred Hitchcock, Jean-Luc Godard, Nagisa Oshima, Rainer Werner Fassbinder, and Douglas Sirk.
 For the 2012 Sight & Sound directors' poll, Guadagnino listed, The Blue Gardenia, Come and Go, Fanny and Alexander, The Fury, Goodbye South, Goodbye, Histoire(s) du cinéma, In the Realm of the Senses, Journey to Italy, Psycho and Veronika Voss as his favourite films.

 Frequent collaborators

-Guadagnino usually has a long standing group of actors and crew who participate on most of his work.
-Actors who usually appear on his films include, Tilda Swinton, Fabrizia Sacchi, Alba Rohrwacher, Timothée Chalamet, Dakota Johnson, and Michael Stuhlbarg.
+Guadagnino usually has a long-standing group of actors and crew who participate in most of his work.
+Actors who usually appear in his films include Tilda Swinton, Fabrizia Sacchi, Alba Rohrwacher, Chloë Sevigny, Timothée Chalamet, Dakota Johnson, and Michael Stuhlbarg.
 Swinton has appeared in four of his films and was the subject of the documentary short Tilda Swinton: The Love Factory.
 Sacchi has appeared in three of his features and various other projects, such as the short films L'uommo risacca and The Staggering Girl, as well as in the documentary Mundo Civilizado.
 Rohrwacher has also appeared in The Staggering Girl as well as in the Guadagnino produced short Diarchia.
 Aside from starring in Call Me By Your Name and Bones and All, Chalamet also had a small cameo in We Are Who We Are.

 Yorick Le Saux and Sayombhu Mukdeeprom are Guadagnino's most frequent cinematographers.
 Le Saux has worked in I Am Love, A Bigger Splash, three episodes of We Are Who We Are, and several of Guadagnino's fashion films.
 Mukdeeprom shot his two most recent films, Antonia and Beckett, as well as the short film The Staggering Girl.

-Walter Fasano has been Guadagnino's main editor since 1997, having worked in every project of his except for We Are Who We Are.
+Walter Fasano has been Guadagnino's main editor since 1997, having worked in every project of his until Suspiria.
 Guadagnino regularly works with producers, Francesco Melzi d'Eril, Marco Morabito, and screenwriter David Kajganich.

 Personal life

-He lives and works in a 17th-century palazzo in Crema.
-From 2009 to 2020, Guadagnino was in a relationship with Ferdinando Cito Filomarino.
+Guadagnino lived and worked in a 17th-century palazzo in Crema.
+He no longer lives in Crema, citing a lack of privacy due to the success of Call Me By Your Name.
+As of 2024, he lives in Milan.
+From 2009 to 2020, he was in a relationship with Ferdinando Cito Filomarino.